 ―Typical, right?
 Men.

 The woman looked at her hands.
 They dropped sweat on the gravel.
-A ring slid off her ring finger, and the woman caught it before it fell.
+A thing slid off her ring finger, and the woman caught it before it fell.

 ―They get what they give.

-―He gave you a diamond, the girl asked.
+―He gave you a ring, the girl asked.

 ―And he got it, the woman said.